Asthma

 • Pollen

-• Living in a moldy or damp environment
+• Living in moldy or damp environments

-• Born prematurely
+• Being born prematurely

-• Maternal smoking in the womb
+• Maternal smoking during pregnancy

-Types of asthma
+Types of Asthma

-Allergic asthma
+Allergic Asthma

-Symptoms of allergic asthma
+Symptoms of Allergic Asthma

 • Redness of the nose